 Private sector companies

 While privately owned and operated corporations are beholden to their investors and shareholders, they still play a crucial role in the public health field.
-For-profit companies invest significant capital in medical research to develop new treatments and health care technologies.
-They also provide direct medical services that help individuals identify and address chronic health issues and infectious diseases.
-Additionally, the private sector relies on occupational health experts to ensure their workspaces are safe and compliant with existing laws and regulations.
-Although this employment sector is more concerned with treating existing ailments than supporting preventive initiatives, it has been responsible for important breakthroughs in immunization and cancer screenings.
+For-profit companies invest significant capital in medical research and studies in epidemiology to develop new treatments and health care technologies.
+They also provide direct medical services that help individuals identify and address chronic health issues and communicable diseases.
+Additionally, the private sector relies on occupational health specialists to ensure their workplaces are safe and compliant with existing laws and regulations.
+Although this employment sector is more concerned with treating existing ailments than supporting preventative initiatives, it has been responsible for important breakthroughs in immunization and cancer screenings.
 Some examples of private sector companies that contribute to public health include:

-Unlike for-profit companies, these institutions operate with the sole purpose of addressing public health issues, regardless of financial gain.
-Most nonprofits are completely independent of government agencies, though they regularly collaborate on awareness campaigns and research programs.
-Non-governmental organizations (NGOs) and non-profit organizations (NPOs) conduct research, develop social programs, and advocate for health care policies that support underserved communities.
+Unlike for-profit companies, these institutions operate with the sole purpose of addressing public health and workplace safety issues, regardless of financial gain.
+Most nonprofits are completely independent of government agencies, though they regularly collaborate on health promotion initiatives, awareness campaigns, and research programs.
+NGOs and NPOs conduct research, develop social programs, promote health services, and advocate for health care policies that support underserved communities.
 Professionals in this employment sector are more concerned with improving living conditions for people all over the world than securing an above-average salary, though there are plenty of opportunities to earn a competitive pay rate.
 Examples of public health NGOs include:

 - World Health Organization